The dental hygiene habits your child learns when he is young can affect his oral health for the rest of his life.

 Second, he can learn to enjoy oral care.
 From choosing an appropriate toothpaste that he especially likes, to helping him understand the value of healthy foods and beverages, he will become motivated to make healthy choices.

 Third, your child’s early visits to the dentist can affect the way he approaches dental visits in the future.
 You can prepare him for his first visits, provide information about what to expect, and present the visit in a positive manner.
-When your child has a good relationship with his first dentist, and knows there is no reason to be afraid, he will look forward to the visits throughout the years.
+When your child has a good relationship with his first dentist and knows there is no reason to be afraid, he will look forward to the visits throughout the years.

 Adults who have poor oral health often lacked proper training when they were children.
-Tooth decay and gum disease are often the result of many years of neglect.
+Tooth decay and gum disease are often the results of many years of neglect.
 If you do not want your child to have oral health problems when he grows up, make good dental habits a part of his life when he is young.

 Adults who avoid dental visits often had bad experiences with a dentist when they were children.
 This can include only visiting a dentist when there is a dental emergency, or forcing a child to see a dentist who is unreasonably harsh.
 If you want routine dental visits to be a consistent part of his life, make sure his earliest visits are pleasant.